DVDLC/interactiveConsole/README.md

-# Consola interactiva
+# Interactive console using NodeJS

-El objetivo es crear una aplicación de consola interactiva, con opciones que se puedan seleccionar con las teclas direccionales, números y con la tecla espaciadora cuando hay multiples opciones.
+My goal was to create an interactive console application, with options that can be selected with the arrow keys, numbers and with the space key when there are multiple options.

-Puntualmente sería:
+I used and learned these topics:

 1. stdin
 2. stdout
-3. Ciclos
+3. loops
 4. Inquirer
-5. Clases en JavaScript
+5. JavaScript class
-6. Archivos JSON
+6. JSON Files
-7. Fuertemente async y await
+7. A lot of async y await
-8. Transformaciones
+8. Transformations